pantheon-systems/terminus/README.md

     # Specify the site name...
     SITE_NAME=REPLACEME
     # And a description...
-    SITE_DESC="Building a site with drush_make and terminus"
+    SITE_DESC="Building a site with drush_make and Terminus"
     # Authenticate.
     drush pauth YOUR@EMAIL.COM --password=TOOMANYSECRETS
     # Create the site using Drupal 7 (drops-7) as the base.